aliabbasnagari/FAF/README.md

     Open Google Chrome on your computer.
     Click on the three vertical dots in the upper-right corner to open the Chrome menu.
-    From the menu, hover over "More Tools" and select "Extensions.".
+    From the menu, hover over "Extensions" and select "Manage Extensions".
     Alternatively, you can type
     ```bash
     chrome://extensions/